Conservation News

 Join host Nate Swick every Thursday for news and happenings, recent rarities, guests from around the birding world, and features of interest to every birder.

-All survey data is submitted to Cornell Labs of Ornithology via eBird.
-Cornell data scientists are doing ground breaking research with eBird data to produce color-coded maps showing relative abundance by species and geography.
+All survey data is submitted to Cornell Lab of Ornithology via eBird.
+Cornell data scientists are doing groundbreaking research with eBird data to produce color-coded maps showing relative abundance by species and geography.
 Providing high quality survey data with multiple surveys per year on land that typically is not birded is of tremendous scientific value.

 Creech Prairie Bird Survey

-This 88-acre prairie site near Floresville needs at least 6 people to survey.
+This 88-acre prairie site near Floresville needs at least 8 people for the survey.
 To get to the Creech property, enter this address into Google Maps or similar navigation programs: 1467 County Road 401, Floresville, TX 78114.
 Look for the big blue barn near the road to confirm you are at the right place.
-Please sign up here.
+Volunteers need to arrive by 7:45 am.

 Solar Panel Recycling